SAXOPHOBIA Bratislava

 1. Saxophone Masters Gala Concert

-A concert dedicated to the saxophone as an instrument of classical music, featuring seven top international lecturers of the Saxophobia Bratislava 2025 masterclasses.
+A concert dedicated to the saxophone as an instrument of classical music, featuring seven top foreign lecturers from the Saxophobia Bratislava 2026 masterclasses.

-All the performers are top, world-renowned artists who also work as teachers at conservatories and universities.
+All performers are top, world-renowned artists who also work as teachers at conservatories and universities.

 Performers: